Youth Design Challenge 2022

 The Youth Design Challenge is a team competition for students in middle school (grades 6-8) and high school (grades 9-12).
 A team consists of either an individual student or a group of up to eight students and one to two adult coaches affiliated with a school, educational organization, or homeschool.
 Please refer to the Official Rules for complete eligibility details.

 Your team will take on the role of innovators and work together to apply biomimicry (nature-inspired innovation) to address a social and/or environmental issue related to a chosen Sustainable Development Goal (SDG)..
 Suggestion: work on an issue that affects your local community!
 As a coach, you will guide your students as they study how organisms in nature have adapted to similar problems and challenges and apply what they learn to innovative solutions.
 Final projects can then be entered into the nationwide competition for prizes awarded by the Biomimicry Institute.

 How does the Challenge meet instructional goals?

 The Youth Design Challenge is aligned to Next Generation Science Standards (NGSS) for both middle school and high school.
 Full alignments can be downloaded below.

 - NGSS Alignment for UN Sustainable Development Goals (optional focus)

 Curriculum and Training

 Prior experience with biomimicry is not required to participate in the Challenge.
-A variety of resources and online training opportunities are provided to help you support your students, including standards-aligned unit planning resources and a twenty-two lesson Instructional Storyline that will guide you and your team step-by-step through the biomimicry design process.
-Once you have registered for the Challenge, you can explore these materials in the Resources section of this website.
+A variety of resources and online training opportunities are provided to help you support your students, including full use of all of the MIMIC lesson plans.

 Register as a Coach.
 Coaches serve as the point of contact between their team(s) and the Biomimicry Institute and are responsible for submitting team entries.
 Students cannot join the Challenge independently.